swstack/BeanSketches/README.md

 ## `serial_loopback`

 Read all incoming bytes from the serial port 1-by-1 and write them back over the serial port unadulterated.

+## `neopixel`

+Simple sketch that uses the Adafruit Neopixel library.